nextgis/docs_ngweb/source/layers.rst

    :alt: map to buried treasure
    :width: 16cm

-   Create resource dialog for PostGIS connection.
+   Create resource dialog for PostGIS connection

-Enter display name that will be visible in the administrator interface.
-Not to be confused with layer name in a database.

-"Keyname" field is optional.

 You can also add resource description and metadata on the corresponding tabs.